ahmadiqbal2020/Deployment-of-AI-solutions/README.md

-# Deployment-of-AI-solutions
+### Deployment-of-AI-solutions
-Deployment of project using git.
+Developing a project and deploying it on git and using functionalities of git.